Close-in compact super-Earth systems emerging from resonant chains: slow destabilization by unseen remnants of formation

 \section{Numerical tests}

 We performed a series of numerical tests to ensure that the instability mechanism and timescale were not numerical artifacts caused by our choice of N-body integrator.
 We chose a system from the \texttt{20flat} sample that underwent an instability in the original simulation after approximately 110 Myr.
 This particular system had a dynamically separated inner and outer resonant chain, and the instability arose after a gradual increase in the libration amplitudes of the resonances in the outer chain.
-To test the robustness of this instability and the quantitative accuracy of the timescale, we removed all of the planets in the inner chain and re-integrated the outer system starting from the end of disk dissipation ($t=\qty{5.1}{Myr}$).
+To test the robustness of this instability and the quantitative accuracy of the timescale, we removed all of the planets in the inner chain and re-integrated the outer system starting from the end of disk dissipation ($t=\rm 5.1~Myr$).

 First, our re-integrations varied the integrator timestep as $dt_0/2^i$, where $i$ ranged from $0,1,...,6$ and $dt_0$ is 1/20 of the period of the innermost planet.
-Fig.~\ref{fig:timestepinsttime} shows time to instability in these runs (solid circles).
+Figure~\ref{fig:timestepinsttime} shows time to instability in these runs (solid circles).
 In each case, an instability of the same nature arose in the system, with the time to instability within a factor of two of the original value of 110 Myr.
+Such scatter represents a fundamental limitation in instability time predictions for chaotic systems \citep{Hussain2020}.
 The absence of a trend, especially the lack of an increase in the instability timescale for small timesteps, suggests that the slow growth in libration amplitude is not caused by truncation of the N-body Hamiltonian.
 If this effect were purely due to roundoff error or truncation error, there would be a clear increasing or decreasing trend with the timestep, respectively.

 Second, we re-integrated the outer system with the SABA(10,6,4) symplectic integrator implemented in \texttt{rebound} \citep{Laskar2001,Rein2019a}, which has a much higher order than WHFast.
 SABA indeed conserves angular momentum and energy much better than WHFast for the same timestep (thick lines in Fig.~\ref{fig:energyerror}), at least until a close encounter that it was not designed to handle.
 However, the actual time of instability is nearly the same with SABA (crosses in Fig.~\ref{fig:timestepinsttime}) and \texttt{TRACE} with WHFast (circles).
 This suggests that that the instability is robust to choice of integrators and likely not a numerical artifact.